jaihan/lerna-demo/README.md

 * Updating package.json.
 * Creating lerna.json.

 The `/packages` folder is where all of your packages belong.
-Let's go about making a new package `aa-alpha`.
+Let's go about making a new package `alpha`.

 ```
 cd packages